 SCOPE DIVIDED BY AREAS: FIRST PHASE – COPLA-GIS (99GEO)

 Key Benefits In Precision Agriculture for Sugarcane Industry

 - MAPPING FIELD DATA WITH HIGH GPS ACCURACY

-The first step to improve the understanding of farm’s productivity is to map and collect necessary information about soil nutrient levels and crop characteristics, accompanied by exact GPS locations to provide a base layer of information.
+The first step to improve the understanding of a farm’s productivity is to map and collect necessary information about soil nutrient levels and crop characteristics, accompanied by exact GPS locations to provide a base layer of information.

-By pinpointing the areas where productivity of crops is performing well, and areas where the farmer needs to make a change, it makes it easier for a farmer to monitor yield patterns that help determine spatial production potential.
+By pinpointing the areas where the productivity of crops is performing well, and areas where the farmer needs to make a change, it makes it easier for a farmer to monitor yield patterns that help determine spatial production potential.